apt-get install mysql-server-5.1

-Open a terminal or login using ssh.
-Type the following command to install the same:
+Open a terminal or login to the remote server using ssh client.
+Type the following apt-get command to install the MySQL:

 Sample outputs: